 Next-Generation (Next-Gen) ACCUPLACER Tests

 The College Board developed the next-generation ACCUPLACER placement assessments.
 The tests’ math, writing, and reading contents were redesigned to help educational institutions place students better and more effectively in their academic courses.

 The Next-Gen ACCUPLACER tests allow schools to better match a student’s skill level and include tasks and texts that better reflect the content of courses during their first year in college.
 The new Next-Gen ACCUPLACER tests are aligned to the SAT college entrance exam; improve placement accuracy; better reflect the requirements of higher education institutions and the changing academic landscape.
 Institutions that use ACCUPLACER may use classic placement assessments or Next-Gen placement tests.

 Next-Generation ACCUPLACER Reading Test – This assessment measures to what extent students can derive meaning from multiple passages and how good they are at determining the meaning of phrases and words in various contexts.
-These passages cover a wide range of content fields, complexities, and writing modes in single and paired passages.
+These passages cover a wide range of content fields, complexities, and writing modes in single and paired passages and are crucial for students looking, for example, to enter the world of nursing.
 Students are tested in four broad skills and knowledge categories: Information & Ideas; Vocabulary; Rhetoric; and Synthesis.